Olatubosun/rocksdb.docs/Write-Ahead-Log-File-Format.md

 ## Reader/Writer

 Writer provides an abstraction for appending log records to a log file.
 The medium specific internal details are handled by WriteableFile interface.
-Similarly, Reader provides an abstraction for sequentially reading log records from the a log file.
+Similarly, Reader provides an abstraction for sequentially reading log records from the log file.
 The internal medium specific details are handled by SequentialFile interface.

 ## Log File Format